Hero

 If you’re using cloud AI services this isn’t a concern for you, only hitting subscription limits or surprise overages because you forgot to turn off the extra-tokens-as-long-as-your-credit-card-isn’t-declined setting.
 But if you’re a local-AI enthusiasts you’ve likely experienced the dreaded OOM (out-of-memory) error.
 I certainly have, usually when multiple models are loaded.
 What can I say?
 I like to multi-task.

-A while back I used the same LLMs I was testing to build a custom app to monitor my server’s VRAM from any browser on my LAN – even my phone.
-Now I’ve open-sourced it (MIT license) for the benefit of my fellow local-AI aficionados.
+To solve this problem I used the same LLMs I was testing — and a little Claude — to build a custom app (Strix.Monitor) so I could monitor my AI server’s resource usage from any browser on my LAN – even my phone.
+That way I could tell if a confused LLM had gone into a doom loop from the comfort of my couch.

 https://github.com/levanillawafer/strix-monitor